 On the edge of Bavaria’s Black Forest, Freiburg Germany, the sunniest city in Germany, has modern architecture, medieval history, gourmet food and breathtaking scenery.
 This makes it one of the must see towns to visit in Germany.

-Lonely Planet Munich, Bavaria & the Black Forest (Travel Guide) available from Amazon may be useful when planing your trip to Freiburg.
+Lonely Planet Munich, Bavaria and the Black Forest Travel Guide available from Amazon may be useful when planing your trip to Freiburg.

 Passing modern, environmentally sustainable buildings, step back 500 years through Martinstor, one of two remaining medieval city gates, into the old town centre.

 Explore cobblestoned streets inlaid with guild crests denoting the trades of the buildings’ former occupants.
 Here you will find medieval squares flanked by frescoed buildings, ancient fountains and shady cafe umbrellas inviting you to stop and people watch as you enjoy a coffee or icecream sundae.